oiat/AdTracker/README.md

 AdTracker is a Python-based tool that reads search terms from a Google Sheet, queries them via the Meta, TikTok, and Google Ad Library APIs, and writes the results back to the same Google Sheet.

+This repository is a fork of [ste-fen/adtracker](https://github.com/ste-fen/adtracker), who developed the AdTracker as part of the [AdGuardians](https://www.netidee.at/adguardians) project.
-The AdTracker was developed by [ste-fen/adtracker](https://github.com/ste-fen/adtracker) and realized with funds provided by [netidee](https://www.netidee.at/).
+AdGuardians was realized with funding from [netidee](https://www.netidee.at/).

 ## Prerequisites